hardiksingh-0-0/nhl-team-performance-scraper/README.md

 # NHL Team Performance Scraper

-A Python web scraping project that extracts historical NHL team performance data from Scrapethissite and performs structured analysis.
+A structured web scraping and data analysis pipeline that extracts historical NHL team performance data using paginated crawling and data validation.

 ---